Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/01_views/01_view-events.md

 ## View loading
 A view observes two lifecycle events in order to be initialized and presented: __preLoad__ and __postLoad__.<br>
-The following diagram illustrates the order in which they occur and right after the diagram each event will be explained.<br>
+The following diagram illustrates the order in which they occur.<br>

 <img class="diagram" style="height:430px" src="assets/images/diagrams/view-events.png" />

 ## PreLoad event
-This event is fired when the markup of the view is about to be compiled with it's respective $scope in order to be presented.<br>
+This event is fired when the markup of the view is about to be compiled with it's respective $scope.<br>

 > **NOTICE**<br> All the data passed from the MVC controller is already available in the __$scope__ when the __preLoad__ is fired.